Kayaba-Attribution/SmartBasket/README.md

 # SmartBasket: Customizable Token Portfolio Manager

+### Things to do for an MVP:

+- **Create basket**
+   - check allowance of usdt of the user to the basket contract
+   - create component
+      - input for amount in usdt
+      - button to call the createBasket with hardcoded allocations
+   - extra (should be done):
+      - choose the type of assets and the percentages
+      - max 5 tokens, % must sum to 100
+      - dropdown menu? pre-made risk basket (might be easier at first)
+- **Sell basket**
+   - create component
+      - index of basket to sell
+      - check user usdt has gotten up
+   - extra (only if time permits):
+      - modify contract to sell only a % of the basket ie: 25%
+      - modify to be able to sell x amount of usdt
+- **View functions**
+   - use getUserBaskets to get all the users baskets (user)
+   - use getBasketAssetDetails (user, index) to get basket details
+   - use getBasketTotalValue (user, index) to get usdt value of basket
+   - showcase the results
+- **Others**
+   - improve UI
+   - deploy on testnet

 ## Overview

 SmartBasket is a Solidity-based smart contract system that allows users to create and manage customizable token portfolios (baskets) using USDT as the base currency.
 The project utilizes Uniswap V2 for token swaps and liquidity provision.